huiwenxchen/ClimateChange/README.md

 # ClimateChange
-An informative and interactive platform made with JS &amp; jQuery to educate users on climate change

 SAVE THE PLANET,SAVE OURSELVERS is a website created using HTML, CSS, and JavaScript with the mission to be an informative and interactive platform where users can educate themselves on climate change, take a quiz to test their knowledge of environmental issues,